 We are committed to producing premium quality performance and lifestyle apparel more sustainably, so you don't have to worry about the choices you make when you shop with us.
 Learn more below about our material, production, packaging and end-of-life initiatives.

-72% of our synthetic fabric content by weight is recycled
+87% of 2023 synthetic fabric content is recycled

 Products with at least 50% sustainable (recycled or organic) fabric content are denoted by the green leaf icon(2) to help you make better purchase decisions

 Fabrics make up substantially all of the materials that go into our products and over 99% of our fabrics are certified recycled, organic or responsibly sourced.
 Our fabrics are made by high quality fabric mills from around the world using globally recognized, certified and premium fiber brands such as SUPIMA® cotton, ECONYL® regenerated nylon and Q-NOVA® regenerated nylon.
 By purchasing products using better materials (such as recycled or organic fibers), you are improving their value, increasing the incentive to recycle or buy organic and improving the supply chain for these materials, contributing to an overall more circular and better product lifecycle.
 Learn more about the fabric contents that go into our products below, and review the product material contents on our product pages for more information about specific products.